Tech-at-DU/d3-tutorial/19-D3-Join/readme.md

 drawBars()
 ```

-The `drawBars()` function will draw the bars in the bar chart and update the horizontal scale.
+The `drawBars()` function will draw the bars in the chart and updates the horizontal scale.
 Here the function is stubbed.

 Notice that you are calling the function once at the bottom to initialize the chart.
 You are also calling this function when the "Add" and "Remove" buttons are clicked.

-Since the x scale will change when new data is added to the data array you need to update the x scale when you redraw the bars.
+Since the x scale will change when new data is added to the data array, you need to update the x scale when you redraw the bars.

 ```JS
 function drawBars() {